codingColinMcM/startUpProfileGenerator/README.md

 ## Description

 A Node JS Application that generates an HTML web page that contains profiles of employees at a software development company.
+There are three types of profiles that can be created: Manager, Engineer, Intern.

 ## Screenshot